New waste fees FAQ

 All landlords will be instructed to hand over the barcode for each property to its tenants to allow them to utilise their five free trips.

 Each barcode is bound to each ratepayer’s account.
-You can simply reprint the barcode that will come with your electronic rates notice, or if you receive your rates notice in the mail, contact Council to have your barcode reprinted.
+You can simply reprint the voucher that will come with your electronic rates notice.
+Alternatively, you can simply use the barcode on your rates notice.

 Can the free trips accrue across multiple years?